 Prevent food from sticking to the hot grill by brushing it with oil.
 Grab a wad of paper towels and dip in with oil.
 Using a pair of tongs, rub it lightly over the grate to evenly coat it.

 There are a few ways to add extra flavour to your food.
 The quickest way is with a glaze, which can be brushed on during the last few minutes of cooking.
 Wet and dry rubs require a bit of preparation time and can be added a few hours before cooking to create a savoury crust.
 To deeply infuse food with flavour and tenderise them, use a marinade.
 We recommend marinating overnight for maximum flavour.

 Use tongs or spatulas to turn your meat.
 Don’t poke or prod your steaks and burgers.
 Turn once or twice so it has time to develop that beautiful crust and you’ll get awesome looking grill marks!
 Don’t press down on the meat as it will only cause the juices to run out.
 Don’t pierce your sausages either.
 And no forks!
 This will only dry out the meat and leave it less flavourful.

 A barbecue might be a carnivore’s dream, but fire does wonderful things to vegetables too.
-Asparagus, corn, Portobello mushrooms, zucchini, onion, capsicum and tomatoes are perfect for the BBQ.
+Asparagus, corn, Portobello mushrooms, zucchini, onion, capsicum and tomatoes are perfect as part of your BBQ menu.
 Slice them thin and grill them straight away.